sassoftware/saspy/saspy/doc/source/configuration.rst

     (Optional) Also note that if Viya uses the default self signed ssl certificates it ships with, you will not be able to verify them, but that can be fine, and you can still use an ssl connection.
-You can use set 'verify' : False, in your config to turn off verification for this case. authkey -
+You can use set 'verify' : False, in your config to turn off verification for this case.
-    (Optional) The keyword that starts a line in the authinfo file containing user and or password for this connection.
-See the IOM using Java above for more info.

 client_id -
     [for SSO Viya configurations] client_id to use for authenticating to Viya (defaults to 'SASPy')